homer6/frequent-cron/README.md

 You can set `--synchronous=false` if you'd like frequent-cron to call your script asynchronously.
 Warning: running scripts asynchronously can cause unbounded resource growth if the script never exits or is called too frequently (eg. consuming too many database connections or too much memory).
 Synchronous (the default) is the safer path.
-So, just be aware that if you chose to run frequenty-cron asynchronously, you've been given enough rope to hang yourself.
+So, just be aware that if you choose to run frequenty-cron asynchronously, you've been given enough rope to hang yourself.

 Dependencies